nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application via graphical icons such as buttons.

-You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the NUSMaze can be utilised, all geared towards providing the best possible experience to the user.
+You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the TutAssistor can be utilised, all directed towards providing the best possible experience to the user.

 ### 1.2 What can TutAssistor do for you?

 TutAssistor provides an all-in-one platform for you to manage information regarding your students and lessons stress-free and efficiently.
 In the latest version, we offer you the ability to:

 * Track student details
 * Keep student details up-to-date